deploy-pipeline/capstone-cloud-devops/README.md

 ## Propose and Scope the Project

-This projects will work with Jenkins X and AWS, Can help you automatic test/build/deploy an container app (Eg. React, Flask) to kubernetes.
+This projects will work with Jenkins X and AWS, Can help green/blue deploy an containerization app to kubernetes.

 ## Update Kubernetes cluster or Nodes